CERN – European Organization for Nuclear Research

 CERN applies "re-alignment rules" for the award of contracts exceeding 100kCHF to technically and financially qualified bidders.
 The re-alignment rules are based around the geo-return for CERN Member States.
 The geo-return value is smoothed over 4 years.

 The status of poorly balanced and well balanced Member States is published each year on 1 March using procurement data from the previous year.
-The current status for realignment, using procurement data between 01.03.2016 and 28.02.2017, is shown here.
+The status for realignment rules currently in force, that is between 01.03.2017 and 28.02.2018, is shown here.

 CERN can provide exclusive tenders to Member States that are very poorly balances, without notifying other Member States.